 Did this help?

 So, to recap, think how do you want your business to be perceived?
 Watch what you share, who you mention, how it looks, what you say and how you say it.
 Keep an eye on comments and make sure you project a positive vibe.
-Always get permission to use images etc…. and keep things relevant!
+Always get permission to use images etc…. and keep things relevant when you post for business!
 If you need more advice, help or training with social media for business, you can get in touch with us “here“.